-ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and she therefore makes no further response to the allegations in this paragraph incorporating that term.
-This Defendant lacks knowledge or information of the alleged misconduct involving plaintiff as asserted in the complaint against the Defendant Officers, and she is without knowledge or information sufficient to form a belief as to the truth of any remaining allegations contained in paragraph 57.
+ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and he therefore makes no further response to the allegations in this paragraph incorporating that term.
+This Defendant lacks knowledge or information of the misconduct involving plaintiff as alleged in the complaint against the Defendant Officers, and he is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations contained in paragraph 57.